Lun8

 Lun8 (stylized in all caps) is a South Korean boy band formed by Fantagio in 2023.
-The group consists of eight members: Yuma, Chael, Jinsu, Takuma, Junwoo, Dohyun, Ian, and Ji Eun-ho.
-Former member Eunseop left the group in January 2025, while Yuma was added to the group in February 2025, They debuted on June 15, 2023, with the extended play Continue?.
+The group consists of seven members: Yuma, Chael, Jinsu, Takuma, Junwoo, Dohyun, and Ian.
+Former members Eunseop and Ji Eun-ho left the group in January 2025 and March 2026, respectively.
+Yuma was added to the group in February 2025.
+They debuted on June 15, 2023, with the extended play (EP) Continue?.

 Name

 Lun8 means "eight boys embracing the moonlight that brightens the dark night".

 History

 Pre-debut

 Ian was known as a contestant on Mnet's survival show I-Land in 2020, however he was eliminated in the first part.

 The members were known started out as trainees under Fantagio i-Teen, a rookie talent development program under Fantagio.

 2023–2024: Introduction, debut and subsequent releases

 On March 22, 2023, Fantagio announced through a press release would debut a new boy group in the first half of that year, its first boy group since Astro in 2016 and its first overall idol group since Weki Meki in 2017.
 On April 1, Fantagio released the group's logo motion and the group's name as Lun8, as well as opening their social media accounts.
 The eight members of the group were revealed individually starting on April 4 (in order: Ian, Junwoo, Takuma, Jinsu, Eunseop, Chael, Ji Eun-ho and Dohyun).

 Lun8 signed with Japanese agency HIAN on June 13, 2023, ahead of their official debut.
 On June 15, 2023, Lun8 released their debut EP, Continue?, alongside its lead singles "Voyager" and "Wild Heart".
 The debut showcase was held on the same day.
 In November 2023, Lun8's first sub-unit, Lun8wave was formed with members Takuma, Junwoo, Dohyun, Ji Eun-ho and Eunseop.
 The unit released the single "Playground" on November 22.
 In February 2024, Fantagio announced that Lun8 would released their second extended play, Buff on March 13.
 In May 2024, Lun8 was set to make their Japanese debut on June 19, with the single "Evergreen".
 In July 2024, Fantagio announced that Lun8 would be releasing their third EP titled Awakening on August 14.
 In November 2024, Lun8 announced that they would be releasing their second Japanese single "Together Forever" on December 18.